jupyterlab/jupyterlab-data-explorer/docs/development.md

 ## Download

-To acquire the source code, first navigate to the parent directory into which you want to place the project git repository.
+To acquire the source code, first navigate to the parent directory into which you want to place the project [Git][git] repository.

 > Avoid directory paths which include spaces or any other shell meta characters such as `$` or `:`, as these characters can be problematic for certain build tools.